Your responsibility for people on church premises

 An overview of your responsibilities for looking after people who visit your church premises and ensuring that they are kept safe.

 Do we need a Safety Statement

-Yes, you need an up-to-date Safety Statement to help fulfil your duty of care to your church members, volunteers and visitors.
+Yes, you need an up-to-date Safety Statement if you have three or more employees.
 When setting up your Statement you need to undertake regular risk assessments to assess the types of risks and the likelihood of them occurring.

 - Make sure you have an accident book

 - Health and Safety should be on the agenda at your parish meetings